embiem/twitch-extension-starter/README.md

 This project will get you started developing Twitch Extensions using React!

-TODO:
-* explain in README how to package
-* use the bestzip package to auto-zip a build for upload to twitch

 ## Getting started

 1. Install with yarn or npm: